saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 reconstructed.
 Usually, more features available in a given view will lead to a higher % of variance explained.
-It is interesting to notice though that similar amount of variance are explained for metabolic and proteomic views, despite having very different number of features. this may be due to the fact that metabolite abundances are in general more cross-correlated than protein abundances (due to the underlying regulatory structures, e.i. reaction networks vs protein synthesis and
+It is interesting to notice though that similar amount of variance are explained for metabolic and proteomic views, despite having very different number of features.
+This may be due to the fact that metabolite abundances are in general more cross-correlated than protein abundances (due to the underlying regulatory structures, e.i. reaction networks vs protein synthesis and